-"Rule

-- application if it is satisfied, having regard to the cause and the nature of relief prayed for that they have a common interest in the matter. - 4(5) (b) Such permission may also be granted to an Association representing the persons desirous of joining in a single application provided, however, that the application shall disclose the class/grade/categories or persons on whose behalf it has been filed [provided that at least one affected person joins such an application]."
+- "Rule 4.
+Procedure for filing applications. - - 4(5) (a) Notwithstanding anything contained in sub-rules (1) to (3) the Tribunal may permit more than one person to join together and file a single application if it is satisfied, having regard to the cause and the nature of relief prayed for that they have a common interest in the matter. - 4(5) (b) Such permission may also be granted to an Association representing the persons desirous of joining in a single application provided, however, that the application shall disclose the class/grade/categories or persons on whose behalf it has been filed [provided that at least one affected person joins such an application]."

 All the above aspects have to be borne in mind while considering the question that calls for resolution in this appeal.
 Yet another important aspect may also has to be borne in mind, idest that the cause of action for filing an Original Application under section 19 of the Act redress any grievance and the cause of action for challenging an order of transfer of such an application from the Bench where it was filed and pending, to another Bench are different distinct.
-The place for filing an Original Application against any order under section 19 would depend upon the bundle of facts constituting the cause of action which ultimately culminated in the said order sought to impugned.
+The place for filing an Original Application against any order under section 19 would depend upon the bundle of facts constituting the cause of action which ultimately said culminated in the order sought to impugned.
 Explanation to section 19(1) defines the meaning of the word 'order' for the purposes of the said section.
-On the other hand, the cause of action for challenging the order transfer/order declining the prayer for transfer is nothing but an order passed in the independent application for transfer of pending Original Application from the files of that particular Bench of the Tribunal where it was filed another Bench in the invocation of or disinclination to invoke, the power under Section 25 of the Act.
+On the other hand, the cause for challenging of action the order transfer/order declining the prayer for transfer is nothing but an order passed in the independent application for transfer of pending Original Application from the files of that particular Bench of the Tribunal where it was filed the another Bench in invocation of or disinclination to invoke, the power under Section 25 of the Act.